 Legal immigration is so broken it creates illegal aliens.
 The most damning evidence?
 Government reports and court cases tell the tale.

-Find out what the politicians and faceless bureaucrats do not want you to know.
+Find out what the politicians do not want you to know.
 Get your copy of Crime & Incompetence: Guide to America’s Immigration Crisis.
 (2013) now!
 Available in e-book.

 It is worth noting that Crime & Incompetence was inspired by Michael Aytes, the then Acting Deputy Director of the U.S. Citizenship and Immigration Services (USCIS).
 Aytes attacked me (it is in the book), after I started reporting on the serious problems with immigration in 2009.
 Tragically immigration was broken then and it remains broken over a decade later.

 Check out the latest case processing times at USCIS.

 See also tales of different judges.

 “Immigration judges are quitting or retiring early because of Trump,” Los Angeles Times, January 27, 2020.

 “[Immigration Judge Charles Honeyman] continued to grant asylum to victims of domestic violence even after the Justice Department said that was not a valid reason to.
 And he tried to ignore demands to speed through cases without giving them the consideration he believed the law required.”Los Angeles Times,